Ecuador, first stop on Pope tour, highlights environment exhortation

 Endangered species include the white-bellied spider monkey, the giant otter and a tree, Rollinia helosioides, of which there is thought to be only one living example in the world.

-Perhaps nowhere has the environmental debate raged more than in Ecuador’s eastern Yasuni park, a 9,820-square- kilometer (6,100-square-mile) swathe of rainforest on the equator.
+Perhaps nowhere has the environmental debate raged more than in Ecuador’s eastern Yasuni National Park, a 9,820-square- kilometer (6,100-square-mile) swathe of rainforest that lies at the intersection of the equator with Andean mountains and Amazon rainforest.

 However, about 846 million barrels of oil lie under Yasuni’s soil, one-tenth of the country’s total proven reserves.